-We build up lasting relations between Sweden and other countries with a view to enhancing Sweden’s attractiveness.
+We build lasting relations between Sweden and other countries in order to increase interest in Sweden.

-To this end, we disseminate information, develop skills, promote cultural exchange and cooperation, and provide funding and grants.
+To this end, we share information, develop skills, promote cultural exchange and cooperation, and provide funding and grants.

-We collaborate and enter into partnerships with businesses, universities, cultural institutions and embassies.
+We support and collaborate with businesses, universities, cultural institutions and Swedish embassies around the world.

 Partnerships and meetings

-We bring to life the narrative about contemporary Sweden – the society that has produced numerous Swedish successes in the fields of innovation, sustainability and creativity.
+We bring to life the narrative about contemporary Sweden and its numerous achievements in the fields of innovation, sustainability and creativity.

-Another area of work involves developing cooperation around the Baltic Sea and Eastern Europe.
-Robust, long-term partnerships improve the chances of achieving sustainable development.
+Another area of work involves developing cooperation around the Baltic Sea and Eastern Partnership countries.
+Robust, long-term partnerships improve the chances of achieving sustainable development in the region.